 All regulations concerning the admission of students holding a foreign degree to Italian Universities are reported in detail in a document issued yearly by the Ministry of University and Research.
-The document containing regulations on admission to the AY 2018/2019 will be available at the beginning of next year.

 If you fall in one of the categories listed below, please check the specific indications/requirements: